cyverse-de/p/docs/qms.md

 <a name="-AddQuotaRequest"></a>

 ### AddQuotaRequest
-A request to add a quota to a user plan.
+A request to add a quota to a subscription.

 | Field | Type | Label | Description |